cylc/cylc-flow/doc/src/tutorial.rst

 Discovering Running Suites
 --------------------------

-Suites that are currently running can be detected with command line or GUI tools:
+Suites that are currently running can be detected using ``cylc scan``:

 .. code-block:: bash

    # list currently running suites and their port numbers:
    $ cylc scan
    tut/oneoff/basic oliverh@nwp-1:43001

-   # GUI summary view of running suites:
-   $ cylc gscan &

-The scan GUI is shown in :numref:`fig-gscan`; clicking on a suite in it opens gcylc.

 Task Identifiers